raul23/pyebooktools/README.rst

   * ``mutool``: it does not "print" the PDF file
   * ``cpdf``

-  It can also check PDF files based on one of the following
+  It will also check PDF files based on one of the following
   methods:

   * ``pdfinfo``